sejnub/hass-alert2-ui/README.md

           <b>type: module</b>
         ...</pre>

+    Lastly, if you installed Alert2 UI manually and configure dashboards via the UI, then enable "Advanced mode" in your user profile, then click on Settings -> Dashboards -> Resources.
+"Resources" may appear only in the triple vertical dots on the upper right of the dashboards page.
+Click on "Add Resource" to add `alert2.js`.

 1. `alert2.js` defines a custom UI card called `custom:alert2-overview`.
-If you are using the UI to manage your dashboards, after you click on "Add Card", you'll manually add a card of type `custom:alert2-overview`.
+If you configure dashboards via the UI, start editing a dashboard, then click on "Add Card" (or the "+" icon), then manually add a card of type `custom:alert2-overview`.

-    If you're using yaml to specify a dashboard, you can add this card to your dashboard by adding it to the list of cards in a view, like (in bold):
+    If you're using yaml to specify a dashboard, you can add the Alert2 overview card to your dashboard by adding it to the list of cards in a view, like (in bold):

     <pre>views:
     - title: Monitoring